 Your child has the same privacy options as other players.
 You can choose the privacy options for your child.
-Your child will be able to see the privacy settings you've chosen, but won't be able to change them.
+Your child can access the privacy settings you've chosen, but won't be able to change them.
 After setup, you can manage these settings on the Stadia family dashboard.

-You must approve all purchases made by supervised family group members on stadia.com, Chromecast Ultra, or iOS.
-You can approve the purchase remotely using the Stadia family dashboard, or directly on your device with the Family Link app .
+- Note: You can approve or decline requests on the Stadia family dashboard or directly on your mobile device with the Family link app .

 A Stadia Pro subscription allows players to claim games as part of their subscription benefits.
 When new games are offered, and if the game is at a rating level you've approved, your child will see the game in the Stadia store under "Stadia Pro games".
-They can claim the game, but they must send an approval request to the parent, and the parent must approve, in order to play it.
+They can claim the game, but they must send an approval request to the family group manager (the parent), who must approve the request before the child can play.

 Parents and children can sign into Stadia on their own devices and perform Play Approval steps together:

 Note: Sometimes a child won't receive a confirmation that a request was sent after they select Play request .
-We're working to resolve this issue.
+If you encounter this issue, contact Stadia support.

-When your child makes a request to buy or play a game from a new publisher, you'll have the option to give "Publisher data use consent."
-If you provide consent, publishers can access your child's Stadia friends list during multiplayer games to enable features like game invites or matchmaking.
-Once you give consent, you can revoke or renew it for individual publishers from your Stadia family dashboard at g.co/stadia/families.
+When your child makes a request to buy or play a game from a new publisher for the first time, you'll have the option to give "Publisher data use consent."
+If you provide your consent, publishers can access your child's Stadia friends list during multiplayer games to enable features like game invites or matchmaking.
+You can revoke or renew your consent for individual publishers on the Stadia family dashboard at g.co/stadia/families.